ggraca/belts/README.md

 @input.mouse(:x) # x position on the screen in pixels (from top-left)
 @input.mouse(:y) # y position on the screen in pixels (from top-left)
 ```

+## Managing entities

+# Future Work
+Work on Belts is in early stage and things are **very** likely to be renamed, moved or completely rebuilt.

+Future work will focus more on the core engine instead of plugins.
+Today Belts ships with opengl but tomorrow might ship with vulkan or a 2d framework.
+This is what's planned next:
+- Documentation
+- Scaffold new projects with tests and testing guidelines (and add tests to this repo)
+- Scaffold new projects with standardrb (and add standardrb and code coverage to this repo)
+- Hot Reload for systems (change the logic without restarting the game)
+- Allow specifying systems order
+- C or Rust bindings for demanding snippets
+- Docker?

+We'll continue to add basic functionality to plugins though:
+  - Debugger
+  - 2D lib
+  - Audio
+  - OpenGL: lights, mesh loaders, post processing
+  - Physics
+  - Networking / Sync